elysewong/recipes-analysis/README.md

 2. In the name column, I removed the leading number from the 'name' column, for cleanliness and readability when using this for later analysis.
 3. Since our central question focuses on the nutritional content of the recipes, I split the 'nutrition' column into separate nutritional components.
 We can later use this for analyses.
 4. I then created a new column, protein_grams, estimating grams of protein from the %DV (daily value) by dividing the %DV by 2 to get an approximate amount of usable protein in grams.
 I utilized grams instead of the default pdv as it's more intuitive to the day-to-day customer.
 5. Using the protein_grams column from the previous step, I created a protein to calorie ratio column, protein_calorie_ratio.
 This will act as the determining factor for whether a recipe is suitable for a healthy fitness diet.
-We replace NaN values with 0 for recipes with 0 calories as this makes the most sense.
+We replace NaN values with 0 for recipes with 0 calories as th is makes the most sense.
 6. I then utilize the protein_calorie_ratio column to create a binary column indicating whether a recipe is suitable for a healthy fitness diet where the threshold is 10% (1 gram of protein for every 10 calories).
 This will be useful for our hypotheses testing later.

 <div>